-SIMULIA's Abaqus Unified FEA software suite is used extensively to simulate stents and has played a role in US FDA device approval submissions.
+The SIMULIA Abaqus Unified FEA software suite is used extensively to simulate stents and has played a role in US FDA device approval submissions.
 It has the capability of simulating the complete lifecycle of the stent and stent insertion equipment including manufacturing (laser cutting, annealing, insertion or crimping), insertion (bending, torsion, extension), expansion/deployment (lumen shape and diameter) and cycling.

 - Special surface capabilities to represent stent contact with catheters, balloons and arteries in both straight and curved conditions